kephale/napari-workshop-halfway-to-i2k/napari-workshops/install.md

     ```conda activate napari-env```
     ```napari```

-The next topic in this workshop is [Explore the viewer](intro-to-napari-workshop-guide-2-explore-the-viewer.md).
+The next topic in this workshop is [visualizing data in napari](visualization.md).
 It should take approximately 15 minutes to complete.